JPReding/FantasyFootball/_posts/2019-10-1-week-4-results.md

 /editorial blurb/

 - Jonathan’s Packer defense disappointed in addition to a costly mistake in benching Wentz against the Packers
+- Courtney with a huge Thursday lead thanks to Howard and Adams

 ## Scoreboard
 ---